tufftrader/ClassGPT/README.md

 ## Boundaries, on purpose

-This is built to help you understand a page — not to auto-fill answers on quizzes or assignments.
-It only reads a page or inserts text when you click the button for it, and the assistant is prompted to explain things rather than hand you finished answers to hand in as your own.
+This is built to help you do your homework, assignments, or to learn about a page or js to use chatgpt in a locked down page